• Skip to main content

 • Stir the raisins and currants into the batter by hand.

-• Shape batter into 12 balls and place, evenly spaced, into the prepared pan.
+• With wet hands, shape batter into 12 balls and place, evenly spaced, into the prepared pan.

-• Smooth out the tops of buns with an oiled spatula.
-Allow the buns to rise in a warm place until a little bigger in size, about an hour.
+• Allow the buns to rise in a warm place until a little bigger in size, about an hour.

 • Bake in preheated 350°F oven for 25 - 30 minutes, only until the internal temperature measures 190°F. Allow to cool completely on a rack before adding icing.